Skip to content

 If an agent is using the only or except setting, then justifications will be built in states where learning is disabled and chunks will be built in states where learning is enabled.
 In these situations, justifications also serve another purpose: they provide an explanation of the results for future learning episodes in states that do have learning on.
 EBC does this by retaining all of the extra information that chunks have but justifications do not, namely those extra tests and how things would have been variablized.
 This allows EBC to learn chunks from justifications as readily as it can from hand-written rules and other chunks.

 When mixing justifications and chunks, users may want to set the explainer to record the learning episodes behind justifications.
 This allows one to examine the reasoning behind a justification just like you would a chunk, which may be important if that justification later participates in the formation a chunk.
-See Section 9.6.3 for more information about the explainer’s settings.
+See the explainer’s settings for more information.

 Generality and Correctness of Learned Rules